SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

 - **OS:** Linux
 - **Difficulty:** Easy

 La Casa de Papel is an easy machine that highlights the importance of keeping software up to date.
-While the difficulty is low, the machine is longer than usual, as it requires several distinct steps to fully compromise.
+While the machine per se is easy, the machine is longer than usual, as it requires several distinct steps to fully compromise.
 It also introduces interesting concepts related to SSL certificates and secure connections.

 ---